Who is Kateryna Monzul? History-making female referee set to take charge of England clash with Andorra

 In England, meanwhile, Rebecca Welch is the highest-ranking female referee in the country and the first woman to referee a men's game in the English Football League.
 She has took charge of five League Two matches in 2021.

-There have also been female assistant referees in the Premier League, with Sian Massey-Ellis having regularly been involved in matches in the highest level of the men's domestic game.
+There have also been female assistant referees in the Premier League, with Sian Massey-Ellis having regularly been involved in matches at the highest level of the men's domestic game.